Take a Hike!

 The Joy of Hiking Adventures

-One of the best ways you can enjoy the great outdoors is by hiking!
+One of the best ways to enjoy the great outdoors is hiking!
 Nothing matches the serenity of walking through a beautiful forest or along a crystal clear lake, hearing nothing but birds chirping, wind in the trees, and your own footsteps across the ground.

 Hiking is a great way to get and stay fit.
 You can choose trails appropriate for any age or fitness level, from a sedate stroll to a challenging climb.

 If you are new to hiking, start slow!
 Nothing takes the fun out of an adventure like an injury, and it is hard to enjoy an epic view if you can’t catch your breath.
 If you have been quarantining with Netflix, start small with some walks around your neighbourhood.
 As your fitness increases, you can add distance or difficulty (hills/rough terrain, etc.).

 Plan to be Prepared

 The Right Footwear for your Hiking Adventures

 The key to a successful hike is the right gear.
 Start from the ground up with the right pair of hiking boots.
 Your footwear is the most important part of your gear preparation.
 The wrong boots will turn a hike from delightful to miserable faster than a rainstorm.
 The right pair of boots will fit comfortably, give you the traction and support necessary to be safe and confident on varying terrain, and keep you moving by preventing foot pain AND decreasing joint pain.

 Dress in layers, often, a hike will start chilly, but you will want to be able to peel off layers as you get warmed up.
 Hiking up inclines or along the water can cause significant fluctuations in temperature, so being able to quickly and easily bundle up or cool down is critical.
 For particularly buggy areas, you may want to invest in clothing designed to defend against bugs, lined and treated with permethrin.